Can Seroquel kill you? Suicide attempt while taking Seroquel.

 After being on Seroquel for several months, and even feeling somewhat stable with the other medications – I started to develop very negative thoughts, including suicidal ones.
 Now, I have been suicidal before both while on and not on medication.
 However, this was different.
 I felt relatively good, other than these thoughts.
 The more that the dosage of Seroquel was raised, the stronger the feelings became.

-One night, I got so overwhelmed by these negative thoughts, that without considering much of anything else, I decided to overdose on all of my medications.
+One night, I got so overwhelmed by these negative thoughts, that without considering much of anything else, I decided to overdose on all of my medications, including Seroquel, hoping it would kill me.
 I had a strong urge and desire to die, even though the rest of my life was seemingly improving.

 The result of that was…